CASE-Lab/REACH-Hardware/README.md

 REACH - Rugged Extensible Autonomous Control Hardware

 ## The REACH Unit
 Is a fairly compact linux computer built upon the Nvidia Xavier NX developer kit.
-The main idea is to simply make the developer kit rugged and modular/extensible by adding functions by installing expansion cards.
+The main idea is to make the developer kit rugged and modular/extensible.

 ### Fields of Interest
 The unit is supposed to be used in the fields of robotics and automation if more robust and/or modular solution is needed.